-Virginia Freeman called "The Main House" home until 2002.
-Renovations by Carl and Virginia Freeman to the main house at Tusculum included enlarging the right hand front room, elongating it toward the front and added a bowed window that looks out onto a stunning vista of manicured green lawns, punctuated by colorful neat flower beds; improving the dining room by changing the flat window to a bowed one; and, in the back of the house adding a large room to give them an attractive entertaining area.
+Virginia Freeman called "The Farm House" home until 2002.
+Renovations by Carl and Virginia Freeman to the farm house at Tusculum included enlarging the right hand front room, elongating it toward the front and added a bowed window that looks out onto a stunning vista of manicured green lawns, punctuated by colorful neat flower beds; improving the dining room by changing the flat window to a bowed one; and, in the back of the house adding a large room to give them an attractive entertaining area.
 The back room is built of stone, has a highly vaulted cathedral-type ceiling, and a massive stone fireplace that rises some 20 feet to the ceiling (the Freemans discovered that they could match the color of the old stone to perfection at the old River Road Quarry where they believe the original stone was obtained).

 "What is most interesting now about this lovely home is not only the excellent manner in which the Freemans have preserved it, but also the method by which they have modernized it, turning it into a most livable setting for busy people who do a great deal of entertaining, and at the same time completely retaining all of its unique charm.The Freemans deserve much credit for what they have done with and for this historic gem of a house.
 The imagination and good taste which they used in their renovations and additions are fine examples of what can be done with an old house to make it an on-going home for the future.
 This is preservation on a practical basis." via The Courier in an article entitled "'Tusculum' - 1747 home combination of old and new" published on May 27th, 1981